w-lfchen/FOP-2223-HXX-Student-My-Solutions/README.md

 As you might have  noticed, I am not very good at using markdown.
 My apologies, I will learn it at some point.
 I also might try to improve the solutions if I am bored.
 Whatever I upload initially should be what I turned in, but there might be somee censorship.
 All solutions get the maximum amount of points obtainable in the public tests.
+Starting from H07, I will try my best to add helpful comments and my responses to the voluntary questions ("Unbewertete Verständnisfragen") using comments.
+I might take the time to do this with the older worksheets as well, should I find myself with enough spare time.
 ## Points
 H00 4/4
 H01 23/24